 - How to give the neurons an activation bias

 - Determine the activation level

-When to use artificial neural networks as oppose to traditional machine learning algorithms is a complex one to answer.
-It entirely depends upon on the problem in hand to solve.
+When to use artificial neural networks as opposed to traditional machine learning algorithms is a complex question to answer.
+It entirely depends on the problem to be solved.
 One needs to be patient and experienced enough to have the correct answer.
-All credits if any remains on the original contributor only.
-In the next upcoming post will talk about Recurrent Neural Networks in detail.
+All credits, if any, remain with the original contributor only.
+In the next post, I will talk about recurrent neural networks in detail.